-ANSWER: Defendant Officers deny they engaged in any misconduct or experienced, participated in, or observed a "code of silence" as they understand that term.
+ANSWER: Defendant Officers deny they engaged in any misconduct and deny they experienced, participated in, or observed a "code of silence" as they understand that term.
 Defendant Officers lack knowledge or information sufficient to form a belief as to the truth of the remaining allegations in this Paragraph.